Blown Away (Carrie Underwood song): Music video

-The accompanying music video for "Blown Away" was directed by Randee St. Nicholas and produced by Brandon Bonfiglo for Randee St. Nicholas Photography.
-Underwood said that when she first heard the song, she already had ideas of a possible video for it, and wanted it to be a dark Wizard of Oz in 2012.
+The accompanying music video for "Blown Away" was directed by Randee St. Nicholas and produced by Brandon Bonfiglo for Nicholas Photography.
+Underwood said that when she first heard the song, she already had ideas of a possible video for it, and wanted it to be a dark Wizard of Oz set in 2012.
 The singer deemed it "a visual song.
 You listen to it and you can see everything that is happening.
 It's so dramatic.
 I'm not a drama person, but when you can make a movie in song form in three-and-a-half minutes, it's surreal."

 A sneak peek of the video was released on June 11, 2012.
 The music video premiered worldwide on July 30, during a 24-hour exclusive window domestically and internationally on E!
 News at 7 and 11:30 p.m.
 ET/PT and on the homepage of E!
 Online.
 Prior to the E! premiere, Underwood held a private screening of the video with country radio station KJ97 for over 200 of their listeners in San Antonio, Texas.